RB 25 years

 Postscript

-Further research has revealed that BOXCARS may have been inspired by a Parker Brothers game named "Across the Continent" which dates back to 1899.
+Further research has revealed that Boxcars may have been inspired by a Parker Brothers game named "Across the Continent" which dates back to 1899.
 The original version of ATC employed railroads, but later the game was reissued in a form that depicted automobiles.

 There's more game information at the Rail Baron Fanatics site